eVanilla/instabot.rb/README.md

 $ bundle install
 ```

-or install it yourself as
+or install it yourself as:
 ```
 $ gem install instabot --no-ri --no-rdoc
 ```